Kill switch is a technique that helps you prevent unprotected access to the internet, where your traffic doesn't go through the VPN.

 On the OpenVPN version of the app, you can switch it on and add applications to it in the left-side user menu of the NordVPN application.
 Our Mac OS X tutorial shows it in step 9:

-The IKEv2 version of our app can use the Kill Switch by enabling "Connect on Demand" in the advanced settings of the app, also found in the left-side menu.
+The IKEv2 version of our app can use the Kill Switch by enabling it in the advanced settings of the app, also found in the left-side menu.

 You can switch it on in the Account information and Settings menu of the NordVPN app.
 Our iOS tutorial shows how to do that in steps 12-13: